 Dr Mardi Longbottom is a Senior Viticulturist at the Australian Wine Research Institute (AWRI) where she has worked since 2011.
 For the past ten years, Mardi has focussed on research and extension of wine industry sustainability projects including the management of corporate water assets, climate risk analyses and benchmarking greenhouse gas emissions from vineyards.
 In her current role Mardi manages the Australian wine industry’s sustainability program, ‘Entwine Australia’ and provides technical support to Australia’s wine grape growers through the AWRI roadshow program and helpdesk.

 Qualifications: B.Ed.
 (Hons)

-Chris has been a dedicated and dependable part of the ASVO team for eight years.
+Chris has been part of the ASVO team since 2011.
 A genuine, personable, professional with a passion for the Society and a steadfast commitment to build on the society's strong foundations.